Code-Institute-Submissions/Mind-Gym-Project/README.md

 * Added Services section as it was not originally intended to be present, after making a more analytical analysis of the type of content the webpage should offer.
 * Added background image to the Membership section to be more visually appealing.
 * Added modal sign-up to all sections in the home page
+* Changed Radio options on contact us form to a custom select so that it will have better layout on mobile.
 ---

 ## Technologies Used